ronnyml/snowplow-wiki/technical-documentation/1-trackers/ruby-tracker/Ruby-Tracker.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > Ruby Tracker

-*This page refers to version 0.3.0 of the Snowplow Python Tracker.
+*This page refers to version 0.3.0 of the Snowplow Ruby Tracker.
 Documentation for the previous version, 0.2.0, is available:*

 *[Version 0.2][ruby-0.2]*